smartmate/apps/examples/vacationsApprovalGCloudFunciton/README.md

 ```
   gcloud functions deploy 'calculateDaysOff' --runtime nodejs10 --trigger-http --entry-point=calculatedDaysOff
 ```
-Here we are declaring that our function is called `calculateDaysOff` and runtime eviroment is nodejs version 10.
+Here we are declaring that our function is called `calculateDaysOff` with a nodejs(version 10) runtime evironment.
 Also we specify that our function will be trigger by a http request and our entry point in the `index.js` file is `calculatedDaysOff`.

 When the process will be done, in the cli you can see the deployed endpoint url.
-You need to copy this endpoint for call it from a Service Task in the Smartmate Process.
+You need to copy this endpoint for call it from a Service Task in our Smartmate Process.

 ## Setup Smartmate Process

+Before starting, please take a look at the [Getting Started](https://docs.apps.smartmate.io/getting-started/index.html "Smartmate Getting Started Guide") page to get familiar with the `smartmate-cli`.
+Once you have your workspace set up, you can add this app by running: `sm add app` from insider your workspace, and selecting this app.

 Now you can go to the `processes/requestVacations.yml` file.
 Here you will see the `serviceTasks` property with a `calculateDaysOff` service tasks.